+With this tabletop display, your community will learn who to call for an emergency as well as when it is appropriate to call 911.
 9-1-1 is a vital service that has been responsible for saving numerous lives.
-With this tabletop display, your community will learn when it is appropriate to call 9-1-1.
-It begins by explaining that emergencies are any situation in which an individual needs immediate help from the fire department, police, or emergency medical personnel.
+Emergencies are any situation in which an individual needs immediate help from the fire department, police, or emergency medical personnel.
 While it may be difficult, those finding themselves in an emergency need to remain calm and call 9-1-1 for help.

-The display provides easy-to-understand lists of the different fire, police, and medical emergencies that necessitate a 9-1-1 call.
+The display provides easy to understand lists of who to call for an emergency.
+To include the different fire, police, and medical emergencies.
 Individuals whose house is on fire or who see a house or building on fire should call 9-1-1.
-The police should be called if there is a crime in progress or if someone witnesses suspicious activity, like a person sneaking around properties at odd hours.
-Additional examples of police emergencies include car accidents or if an individual believes his/her life or another’s is in danger.
+The police should be called if there is a crime in progress or if someone witnesses suspicious activity.
+Additional examples of police emergencies include car accidents and if an individual believes his or her life or another’s is in danger.

-There are numerous medical emergency situations that should prompt individuals to call 9-1-1, including, but not limited to, severe allergic reactions, sudden slurred speech or blindness (which may indicate a stroke), drug overdoses, uncontrollable bleeding, and lost consciousness.
+There are numerous medical emergency situations that should prompt individuals to call 9-1-1.
+Including, but not limited to severe allergic reactions, sudden slurred speech or blindness, drug overdoses, uncontrollable bleeding, and lost consciousness.
 A timely call to 9-1-1 for events like these can help to ensure that lives are not lost.

-The display notes that callers need to follow all instructions given to them and only hang up once instructed to do so.
+The display notes that callers need to follow all instructions given to them.
+Only hang up once instructed to do so.
 It advises that individuals who accidentally call 9-1-1 should not hang up, but instead explain to the dispatcher what has happened.
-And it reminds audience members that 9-1-1 is for emergencies only and that 9-1-1 prank calls are illegal in most states.
+It also reminds audience members that 9-1-1 is for emergencies only.
+9-1-1 prank calls are illegal in most states.

 To see a full PDF version of this tabletop display, click the Instant Preview tab above.

-FREE PERSONALIZATION on Display!
-Tabletop Displays Engage, Inform, and Protect
+FREE PERSONALIZATION on Tabletop Displays.
+Engage, Inform, and Protect!

-- 2 feet high and 3 feet wide – greater impact
+- 2 ft wide and 3 ft high for a greater impact

-- Vivid graphics – grab & hold attention
+- Vivid graphics to grab and hold attention

-- Retractable stand & carrying case – lightweight & portable
+- Retractable stand with a carrying case that is lightweight and portable

 - Presenter’s Guide – helps you hold an expert event

-- Durable, high quality materials – use over and over again
+- Durable, high quality materials so you can use your banner over and over again